tragle/blarf/README.md

 Run blarf to create the site.

 ```
+blarf \
+--email me@example.com \
+--css blog_src/styles.css  \
+--static blog_src/public \
-blarf --email me@example.com --src source_dir --dest my_site
+--dest my_site
 ```

-You will end up with a directory like this:
+You will end up with an output directory like this:

 ```
 my_site/